patrickballantyne/patrickballantyne.github.io/index.md

 ## About Me

 Hi!
 My name is Patrick Ballantyne.
+I am 21 years old, born in Luton.

-I am currently studying for an Integrated MSc and PhD in Data Analytics and Society.
+I am currently studying for an Integrated MSc and PhD in Data Analytics and Society, having recently graduated from a BSc Geography degree at the University of Liverpool.

 ---
 Please use the links below to navigate to sections of my page.